Could Ajijic Mexico be the best place for retirees to live?

 Casa de la Abuela, Galeana, 75, Ajijic, Mexico.

-There are 10 available rooms in this Bed & Breakfast in Ajijic that includes an outdoor pool.
+There are 10 available rooms in this Bed & Breakfast in Ajijic that include an outdoor pool, and some rooms have a partial view of Lake Chapala, which is a 15-minute walk away.
+Breakfast is included.

 Hotel del Pescador: Carretera Chapala Jocotepec # 1008 Col. Centro Ajijic Jal., Ajijic, Mexico.
 A 26 room hotel that offers a jacuzzi and pool for guests.